How Does Purple Bricks Work?

 Purple Bricks does not include conveyancing in its fees.
 However, they do have their own selected conveyancing specialists that they encourage clients to use.

-A Quick Note on Purple Bricks’ Property Valuation Process
+Purple Bricks’ Property Valuation Process

-Much often comes down to local experts making speculative valuations in order to win business.
+It’s very common to see overpriced properties marketed under the Purplebricks banner.
+Much often comes down to local experts making speculative valuations in to win business.

 How to Value Your House (for FREE)

-Check out our guide on how to value your house for FREE using HM Land Registry sold price data.
+Check out our guide on how to value your house for FREE, using HM Land Registry sold price data.

 Purplebricks Fees